ken-ni/ad-300-simple-geometry-app/README.md

 # Simple Geometry Application
-This Java project is for the "Building a Simple Geometry Application using Abstract Classes" in my AD 300 class.
+This Java project is for the "Building a Simple Geometry Application using Abstract Classes" assignment in my AD 300 class.
 It will calculate the area and perimeter of a circle, rectangle and triangle based on their properties.

 ### Instructions to run:
 1. User needs to navigate to ./src